justpy-org/justpy/docs/tutorial/pushing_data.md

 jp.justpy(edit_test)
 ```

 This program allows joint editing of a markdown document.
 Open several browser tabs or different browsers on your local machine and start editing the document.
-Any changes you make in one browser tab, is reflected immediately in all others.
+Any change you make in one browser tab, is reflected immediately in all others.

 The program uses the component EditorJP.
 This JustPy component was built around the [simpleMDE Markdown Editor](https://simplemde.com/).
 How to do this will be the subject of another tutorial.
 Now that the component exists, adding a Markdown editor to any page is simple.

 Since the program renders `wp`, the same WebPage instance to all pages, they all share the same EditorJP instance.
 EditorJP inherits from [Input](tutorial/Input) and therefore each key pressed is sent to the server which in turn sets the value of the EditorJP instance (`e` in our case) and then updates `wp` using the update method.
 Since `wp` is rendered in all browser tabs, they are all updated.